Skip to content

 IP Hash

 IP Hash is a more complex strategy that guarantees that requests from the same client will be routed to the same worker.
 This is useful for stateful servers, such as Shiny apps.
+IP Hash is enforced on Shiny apps if the strategy is set to auto.

 If a worker dies, the requests will be held until the worker is back online.
 This means that latency may increase if a worker dies.